majidakbari/mail-service/readme.md

 Under the `.data/app/log` directory there are two different directories.
 The first one is `supervisor` which shows supervisor and horizon logs and the second one is `webserver` which holds apache server `access` and `error` logs.

 #### Application level logs
 In the database which will be automatically created, there is a table which is named `logs`.
-It shows all `successful` and `failed` emails.
-And also you can find out the failure reason.
+It shows all `successful` and `failed` emails And also you can find out the failure reason.

 ### Horizon and managing queues
-This application uses laravel built in feature for queueing emails.
-Redis in-memory database is used as queue driver and Supervisor process manager and Horizon are responsible for consuming these queue records.
+This application uses laravel built in feature for queueing emails. `Redis` in-memory database is used as queue driver. `Supervisor` process manager and `Horizon` are responsible for consuming these queue records.
 You can simply monitor your queues on the following address.
-`{{backend_address}}/horizon` (default equals to http://localhost:9090/horizon)
+`localhost:{{backend_address}}/horizon` (default equals to http://localhost:9090/horizon)
 ### API Documentation
 Models and endpoints are fully specified using swagger openApi.
-Simply navigate to `{{SWAGGER_ADDRESS}}` (default equals to http://localhost:9093) on your host to see API documentation.
+Simply navigate to `localhost:{{SWAGGER_ADDRESS}}` (default equals to http://localhost:9093) on your host to see API documentation.

 ### Database management
-If you want to manually browse the database you can use `phpmyadmin` container which is installed on this project because it is common and popular.
+If you want to browse the database manually, you can use `phpmyadmin` container which is installed on this project, because it is common and easy to use.
 Navigate to the following address to see DB structure.
-`{{PMA_ADDRESS}}` (default equals to http://localhost:9092)
+`localhost:{{PMA_ADDRESS}}` (default equals to http://localhost:9092)

 ### Tests
 To run tests, in the terminal type the following command: